Japan extends 5,000-person spectator cap at events until end of September

 Japan decided Monday to continue limiting the maximum number of spectators at professional sports, concerts and other events to 5,000 until the end of September, although the spread of the novel coronavirus has shown some signs of abating, government officials said Monday.

+At a news conference after the meeting, however, economic revitalization minister Yasutoshi Nishimura said the government might relax the restriction before the end of September if it can determine the rate of new daily cases is falling substantially.

+Still, venues will not be able to hold more than 50 percent of their capacities even if the limit is scrapped.

-The number of people allowed to gather at venues for big events was increased to a maximum 5,000 on July 10 from the previous 1,000.
+The number of people allowed to gather at venues for large events was increased to a maximum of 5,000 on July 10 from the previous 1,000.
+The government had initially planned to relax the restriction on Aug.
+1, but decided on July 22 that it was too soon to ease the guideline.

 But the panel said last week that the resurgence of infections could have already hit its peak in late July.

-Still, there are regions where it cannot be determined whether the rate of infection is decreasing, with some experts adding that there is also a possibility that the daily figure will rise again in response to more people traveling during the Bon holiday season earlier this month.
+For Nippon Professional Baseball, which opened behind closed doors on June 19, five teams had already said they would maintain the cap for their home games.

+On Monday, nearly 500 new cases were confirmed across Japan, with the nationwide cumulative total surpassing 63,900, including about 700 from the Diamond Princess cruise ship that was quarantined in Yokohama in February.

-The single-day figure in Tokyo was down from 212 reported Sunday and 256 Saturday.
-It was the lowest since July 8 when 75 infections were reported.
+The single-day figure in Tokyo was down from 212 reported Sunday and 256 Saturday, and was the lowest since July 8 when 75 infections were reported.

-It brought Tokyo’s cumulative total to 19,428, remaining the highest among Japan’s 47 prefectures.

 KEYWORDS